AdityaPingle25/UniLink-Repo/README.md

 - Scholarship alerts
 - Administrative announcements

-Currently, this information is distributed across multiple platforms like WhatsApp groups, emails, and notice boards, leading to:
+This information is scattered across multiple platforms like WhatsApp, emails, and notice boards, leading to:
 - Missed updates by students
 - Inefficient communication for faculty